eclipse-che/che-docs/src/main/_docs/user-management/user-management-permissions.md

 | read            | Allows reading workspace configuration.
 | use             | Allows using a workspace and interacting with it.
 | run             | Allows starting and stopping a workspace.
-| configure       | Allows defining and changing a workspace configuration.
+| configure       | Allows defining and changing workspace configuration.
 | setPermissions  | Allows updating workspace permissions for other users.
 | delete          | Allows deleting the workspace.